artop123/g920-mapper/README.md

 2. Place the JSON file in the same directory as the executable.
 3. Run the application, and it will use the key mappings specified in the JSON to emulate keyboard inputs from the G920 controller.

-## Notes
-- You can now provide key values as either hexadecimal strings (e.g., `"0x41"`) or as integers (e.g., `65`), and both formats will be correctly interpreted by the application.
-- If the configuration file is missing, the program will prompt for user input to gather all necessary settings and save them to `wheelkeys.json` for future use.
+Running the application will not make any permanent modifications to the system.
+The application must always be running on the background while playing.

-- Antivirus programs may prevent the application from running if downloaded from github.
+Antivirus programs may prevent the application from running if downloaded from github.
 Either build from the source or add an exception.

 ## Development